kensasongko/laravel-bref/README.md

 ```

 Reference: [PHP runtimes for AWS Lambda - Bref](https://bref.sh/docs/runtimes/#arm-runtimes)

 ## VPC
-Create 2 SSM StringList parameters for subnet IDs and security group IDs and add them to serverless.yml
+To access resources in VPC (e.g., RDS), create 2 SSM StringList parameters for subnet IDs and security group IDs respectively, then add refer to them in serverless.yml by adding the following lines:
 ```
 functions:
   web: